 I recently went for a walk in the woods with a friend.
 She stopped and gasped when we came across this magnificent tree.
 Oh, it was fine, and it took her appreciation and surprise to help me see that I was looking without seeing.
 Yes, I noticed it the first time I came across it too, but after a while the novelty wore off, and I forgot.

 We all do this.
-The brain is designed to look for what is new.
+The brain looks for what is new.
 It also pays more attention to what’s potentially dangerous.
 So, we are programmed to overlook wonder and see negativity!
-Yep, if something is bad, mundane, or harmful, we will pay more attention to it.
+Yep, if something is bad or harmful, we will pay more attention to it.
 If we’ve seen it before, even beautiful things can fade into the background.

 Knowing this, you can see why life can be a dull, hard affair.
 If all I see are unpleasant and new things, my view is limited and dark!
 But it doesn’t have to be.
 We can override this programming.
 All it takes is mindfulness.